FunctionLab/selene/docs/source/overview/cli.md

 - `logits` (log-fold change scores): The difference between `logit(alt)` and `logit(ref)` predictions.
 You'll find examples of how this is specified in the [variant effect prediction](#Variant-effect-prediction) and [_in silico_ mutagenesis](#In-silico-mutagenesis) sections.

 In all `analyze`-related operations, we ask that you specify 2 configuration keys.
-One will always be the `analyze_sequences` key, which we will explain generally here.
+One will always be the `analyze_sequences` key.
 The other one is dependent on which of the 3 sub-operations you use and will be explained in the appropriate subsection below.
 ```YAML
 analyze_sequences: !obj:selene_sdk.predict.AnalyzeSequences {
     trained_model_path: /path/to/trained/model.pth.tar,